Rebilly/api-definitions/WRITING-STYLE.md

 > Example: _"This operation"_ Creates a new customer account. \
 > Result: Creates a new customer account.

+> Use "This operation …" as a drafting aid for the first sentence.
+> Do not start the first sentence with "This operation" in the final description.

+> In multi-line descriptions, "This operation …" is acceptable in later sentences when it adds clarity.

 #### Operation examples

 Get a customer by ID: